-2.1.
-GMCA and TfGM fulfil separate and distinct roles in relation to the proposal to oppose the Bill.
+- 2.1.
 TfGM is a Passenger Transport Executive for the purposes of the Transport Act 1968.
 This means that TfGM is responsible, amongst other things, for implementing Greater Manchester policies for various aspects of public passenger transport services, such policies having been set by GMCA as the successor to the former Greater Manchester Integrated Transport Authority and Greater Manchester Passenger Transport Authority.
-The 1968 Act gives TfGM, as Passenger Transport Executive, the power to promote or oppose any Bill in Parliament, but only with the approval of GMCA (s.10(1)(xxix) of the Transport Act 1968).
+The 1968 Act gives TfGM, as Passenger Transport Executive, the power to promote or oppose any Bill in Parliament, but only with the approval of GMCA (s.10(1)(xxix)) of the Transport Act 1968). - 2.2.

-- 2.2.
 GMCA's constitution requires that any request by TfGM for approval of a proposal to promote or oppose a Bill in Parliament must be referred to the Greater Manchester Transport Committee.
-The Committee is not empowered to determine that request but will consider it and then report its recommendations on the request back to the GMCA.
-The request from TfGM for approval, set out in this report, will be presented to GM Transport Committee on 24 March 2022, and that Committee's recommendations will be reported to this meeting. - 2.3.
-The Chief Executive of TfGM, as the passenger transport executive, is able to make decisions on behalf of TfGM.
-However, for the avoidance of doubt and to avoid any issues arising over the extent of the Chief Executive's ability to carry out functions or make decisions consequential upon approval being given to TfGM to oppose the Bill, GMCA is being asked to delegate authority as set out in the recommendations to this report in order to enable proceedings in Parliament to proceed as efficiently as possible.
+The Committee is not empowered to determine that request but will consider it and then report its recommendations back to the GMCA.
+The Committee is, therefore, recommended to consider the request from TfGM to oppose elements of the High Speed Rail (Crewe Manchester) Bill and make recommendations to GMCA.
+Any such recommendations made by the Committee will be reported to GMCA at its meeting on Friday 25 March 2022 where it will consider TfGM's request to oppose elements of the Bill.